tatomyr/purity/README.md

 mount(root)
 ```

-That's it, the simplest possible Purity application is ready to be deployed!
+That's it!
+The simplest possible Purity application is ready to be deployed!

 ### Nested Components